radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/stop-and-restart-environment.md

 > [!note] Starting an environment is only available when a environment is created and stopped.

-To start the selected environment, on the *Overview* page, right top corner, click the power icon.
+To start the selected environment, click the power icon in the upper-right corner of the *Overview* page.

 ![image description](images/power-icon2.png)